 The effects of environmental pollutants go far beyond wheezing and sneezing.
 Rats exposed to highly polluted air were not only much more likely to become obese, according to a study done by Duke University, but also had a greater risk of heart disease, diabetes, and metabolic syndrome.
 And it’s not just limited to rodents.
 People who live close to roadways with a high level of air pollution are also more likely to gain weight, says a study from the University of Southern California.
 Unfortunately air pollution is likely not under your direct control but we can all work together to lobby for and implement clean-air policies where we live, making for both a healthier physical and celestial body.
 And here are tricks to improve the air quality in your own house.

 Our delightfully warm and cozy homes and offices might be partly responsible for our less-delightful expanding waistlines, say researchers in a study published in the journal Cell.
 The scientists found that regular exposure to mildly cold weather—as would have been normal in the days before programmable thermostats—helps the human body regulate a healthy weight.
 The chilly air seems to increase metabolism by making the body work harder to cope with the changing conditions.
 Some proponents of “cold therapy” take daily ice baths or “shiver walks” but you don’t have to be that extreme to see results, say the researchers.
 Just lowering your thermostat by a few degrees or turning the shower briefly to cold can help.
-Here’s more on the science of how being cold is good for weight loss.
+Here’s the best sleeping temperature to boost your metabolism.

 How many antibiotics you’ve taken